derbyjs/derby/index.md

 Holler: <input value="Yo, dude." id="$0"><h1 id="$1">Yo, dude.</h1>
 {% endraw %}{% endhighlight %}

 Note that the value in the model at render time is inserted into the HTML, as with a non-bound template tag.
-In addition, Derby establishes an event listener for the input element that sets the value of `message` whenever the user modifies the text of the input element.
-It also sets up a listeners for both the input and the h1 element to update their displayed values whenever `message` changes.
+In addition, Derby establishes an event listener on the `<input>` element that sets the value of `message` whenever the user modifies the text of the `<input>` element.
+It also sets up listeners on `message` that update the displayed values of both the `<input>` and the `<h1>` elements whenever `message` changes.

 Rather than re-rendering the entire template when a value changes, only the individual elements are updated.
-In the case of the input, its `value` property is set; in the case of the h1, its `innerHTML` is set.
+In the case of the `<input>`, its `value` property is set; in the case of the `<h1>`, its `innerHTML` is set.
 Since neither of these elements have an `id` attribute specified in the template, Derby automatically creates ids for them.
-All DOM ids created by Derby begin with a dollar sign ($).
+All DOM ids created by Derby begin with a dollar sign (`$`).
 If an element already has an id, Derby will use that instead.

-Derby associates all DOM event listeners with an `id`, because getting objects by id is a fast DOM operation, it makes dealing with DOM events more efficient, and event listeners continue working even if other scripts modify the DOM unexpectedly.
+Derby associates all DOM event listeners with an `id`, because getting objects by `id` is a fast DOM operation, it makes dealing with DOM events more efficient, and event listeners continue working even if other scripts modify the DOM unexpectedly.
 Derby internally tracks events via ids, allowing it to render pages on the server and then re-establish the same event listeners on the client efficiently.

 If a bound template tag or section is not fully contained by an HTML element, Derby will wrap the template by placing comment markers before and after the location of the template.
 Comments are used, because they are valid in any location.
 A number of HTML elements have restrictions that make it impossible to wrap a template in an additional element.
 For example, `<tr>` elements may only contain `<td>` and `<th>` elements.